Best Things to Do in Chattanooga, TN: Weekend Trip Guide

-Looking for the best things to do in Chattanooga on vacation?
-This unexpectedly amazing Tennessee city is perfect for a weekend trip!
-It’s nestled between mountains and the river and is full of surprises; from hidden speakeasies and epic waterfall hikes to historic architecture, a quirky cat café and of course, the iconic Chattanooga Choo Choo.
+The city is nestled between mountains and the river with a walkable downtown.
+It’s also full of surprises; from hidden speakeasies and epic waterfall hikes to historic architecture, a quirky cat café and of course, the iconic Chattanooga Choo Choo.
 We are already planning another trip!

 downtown chattanooga skyline mountain view best trip guide